firesareba/Gradients/README.md

     Since right now i am focusing on 2 color. gradients, we can place them in the top left and bottom right corners top left is (0, 0)
     bottom right is (300, 300)
     To make it actually weighted, we can look at diagonals? maybe?
+BRAINFART: diagonals = x+y = mahattan_distance!
-    So the 0th diagonal only contains the top left origin pixel Then the first diagonal contains (0, 1) and (1, 0) So the diagonal # is x+y for each pixel
+    Add weightage based on the manhattan_distance
-    To add weightage, we have to somehow make a greater diagonal be less of the top and more of the bottom origin KEY OBSERVATION: this will be in the format something_about_top-diagonal and something_about_bottom+diagonal Basically the greater the diagonal, the more of the bottom and less of the top we want top * (1-diagonal) + bottom * (0+diagonal)
+    KEY OBSERVATION: this will be in the format something_about_top-diagonal and something_about_bottom+diagonal Basically the greater the diagonal, the more of the bottom and less of the top we want top * (1-diagonal) + bottom * (0+diagonal)